Govt notifies insolvency rules for financial service providers; regulators to play a key role

 Once the application has been admitted, the adjudicating authority will appoint an individual as an administrator, who will have the same duties, functions, obligations, responsibilities, rights, and powers as an insolvency professional, interim resolution professional, resolution professional or liquidator (as the case may be) has.

-The concerned regulator may constitute an Advisory Committee of three or more experts to advise the Administrator in the operations of the FSP during the resolution process.
+The concerned regulator may constitute an Advisory Committee of three or more experts to advise the administrator in the operations of the FSP during the resolution process.
 A moratorium will start the day an application is filed to initiate the insolvency process - the way it happens in the case of insolvency proceedings of other debtors.
-The moratorium will continue until its admission or rejection by the Adjudicating Authority.
-However, the moratorium should not apply to any third-party assets or properties in custody or possession of the FSP, including any funds, securities and other assets required to be held in trust for the benefit of third parties.
+The moratorium will continue until its admission or rejection by the adjudicating authority.
+However, the moratorium will not apply to any third-party assets or properties in custody or possession of the FSP, including any funds, securities and other assets required to be held in trust for the benefit of third parties.

+L Viswanathan, Partner, Cyril Amarchand Mangaldas, says: "The introduction of an initial moratorium on filing of a petition is welcome.
+This will help in avoiding unnecessary litigation and will discourage stakeholders from rushing to multiple fora on a default.
+The framework also excludes from the moratorium and the resolution assets held by financial service providers in trust for others in recognition of the rights of bona fide third party purchasers."

 The administrator should take control and custody of third-party assets or properties in custody or possession of the FSP and deal with them as per the rules notified by the government.